stephanieraymos/twg-github/Documentation.md

 There will be 3 roles in the system.

-* Administrator
+* Super Admin
-* Sales
+* Admin
-* Customer
+* User

-Administrators will be able to add or remove customers and sales agents, the ability to create customers, generate orders on their behalf, and view customer account information.
+Super Admins will be able to add or remove users, generate orders and view all user account information.

-Sales will have the ability to create customers, generate orders on their behalf, and view customer account information.
+Admins will have the ability to add users, generate orders and view customer account information.

-The Customer’ ability to view their own account information, generate orders, and view their open transactions in their dashboard.
+Users will be able to view their own account information, generate orders, and view their open transactions in their dashboard.

 ____________________________________________________________________________________________
 <a name="software-architecture"></a>